Sha Tau Kok: 19th century

 As a result of the Convention for the Extension of Hong Kong Territory, Sha Tau Kok was leased to the British in 1898.
 Within the lease, Tung Wo Market was not included, leading to the problem of shopkeepers in Tung Wo being cut off from their ancestral villages in Hong Kong.
 On 19 April 1899, the elders of Shap Yeuk petitioned the district magistrate and begged that the lease not go forward, fearing excessive taxation and practical problems if they lived in British territory while their market was in Chinese territory.
 This petition failed to change the lease, leading to a host of problems in the 20th century which led to the decline of Tung Wo Market.

 20th century

 At the time of the 1911 government census, the population of Sha Tau Kok District was 8,570, while the population of Sha Tau Kok Village (British territory) was 14.
 The census recorded that, at home, 95.5% of the population spoke Hakka, 4.0% Cantonese ("Punti"), and 0.5% Hoklo (Hokkien).

 The present-day area of Sha Tau Kok Chuen and Yim Liu Ha was at that time covered with marshes and salt fields.
-A sizable Hoklo population worked at those salt fields; they were the largest community of Hoklo speakers in the North District.
+A sizeable Hoklo population worked at those salt fields; they were the largest community of Hoklo speakers in the North District.
 The total population of Sha Tau Kok District was 8,357 in 1921, growing to 8,941 in 1931.
 During the 1920s, there were around a hundred shops in Tung Wo Market, with some moving across the border to San Lau Street.